Mike and Debbie Sierras - The store of Us

 Just how striking are the connections?
 Listen to Mike, whose nickname was Spidey back in Tacoma, Washington when he was in middle school and first picked up a guitar at age 14.

-"Well, Neil's nickname is Spider," Mike says with his trademark blast of a laugh.
+"Well, Neil's nickname is Spyder," Mike says with his trademark blast of a laugh.
 "We both play a number of instruments, we compose, and we produce.
 But most of all, we provide a driving force to support our wives beautiful voices.
 We're obsessed with music while our wives like cooking and being moms.
 It creates a peaceful balance."

 As for Debbie and Pat, well, both are former bank tellers from the East Coast who married, then divorced before finding their true soul mates.
 Both have two daughters that are nine years apart and both are two years older than their husbands -- you could say "Payin' the Cost to Be the Boss!"